Here’s our Envy Nutrition Brain Support Review!

 Not only does DMAE reduce brain plaque, but it’s also been shown to boost the memory neurotransmitter acetylcholine.

 In some cases, DMAE also acts as an antioxidant in your brain.
 It attaches to your brain cells where it can reduce free radical damage – further protecting the aging brain.

 Glutamine isn’t a particularly strong nootropic compound.
 In fact, you’ll more often see it in gut health supplements; that’s because it can aid gut cell integrity, as well as repair muscle damage from training.

 Glutamic Acid is sometimes also known as ‘glutamate’.
 Your brain naturally makes this compound so you don’t need to ingest it through food or supplements.

-Being an excitatory neurotransmitter, Glutamic Acid fires up your brain cells to work faster – contrary to what another brain chemical, GABA, does.
+Being an excitatory neurotransmitter, Glutamic Acid fires up your brain cells to work faster – contrary to what other brain chemical, GABA, does.

 However, in today’s fast-paced world, our brains are already making too much Glutamic Acid.
 Taking more through supplements can put your brain cells into overdrive – heightening stress and anxiety.